szabgab/slides/python-programming/decorators.md

 You probably will need to create a subroutine to be memoized.

-* write tests for the fibonacci functions
+* Write tests for the fibonacci functions.
-* implement the memoize decorator for a function with a single parameter
+* Implement the memoize decorator for a function with a single parameter.
-* apply the decorator
+* Apply the decorator.
-* test again
+* Run the tests again.
-* check the speed differences
+* Check the speed differences.
 * or decorate with tron to see the calls...

 ## Solution: Logger decorator